semantic-release/semantic-release/README.md

 Tools such as [commitizen](https://github.com/commitizen/cz-cli) or [commitlint](https://github.com/conventional-changelog/commitlint) can be used to help contributors and enforce valid commit messages.

-The table below shows which commit message gets you which release type when `semantic-release` runs:
+The table below shows which commit message gets you which release type when `semantic-release` runs (using the default configuration):

 | Commit message                                                                                                                                                                                   | Release type               |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------- |